-Join David Rivers for an in-depth discussion in this video Setting up a quiz, part of Up and Running with Captivate 7.
+Join David Rivers for an in-depth discussion in this video Setting up a quiz, part of Learning Captivate 7.

 If you're going to be adding a quiz to your project like we are, or maybe creating a project that is a quiz, there are certain settings and options you'll want to consider.
 For example, will users have to take the quiz, will they have to answer every question?
 Things like that can be set up ahead of time as we prepare for our quiz, and that's what we're going to do as we continue work with our new higher orientation project here.
 In the previous movie we set up a drag and drop interaction, and decided it too would be scored and included in the overall quiz results.

 So we prepared that far, and if you skipped to this movie, and need to get caught up, you can go to the Chapter 6 folder of the Exercise files and open up KEOrientation0602.
 Next we're going to scroll down the film strip to slide 25.
 You'll notice it's a Quiz Decision slide.
 So, in this case our users can take the quiz and clicking this box will take them to the next slide or go back and review the content.
 The next slide you can see is going to be our first question.
 So that's prepared.

 What about those settings?
 Let's go up to the Quiz menu to investigate.
 After you click quiz, click quiz preferences from the menu, and you'll notice the quiz category over here under our captivate preferences is selected with reporting showing up.
 We're going to save that for later on when we talk about enabling our quizzes for reported in an LMS, our Learning Management System.
 Scoring compliance, et cetera.
 We'll save that for later and go right to the settings.
 Now, from here we can give our quiz a name.